Nomis1123/TinyShell/README.md

 Welcome to TinyShell!
 This project is a minimalist shell, similar to `bash` or `zsh`, implemented in C. It's designed to demonstrate core concepts of systems programming, including process management, inter-process communication (IPC) via pipes, signal handling, and basic networking features.

-This shell was developed as part of the CSC209: Software Tools and Systems Programming course.

 ## Features

 *   **Command Execution:** Executes external commands found in the system's `PATH` (e.g., `/bin/ls`, `/bin/cat`).